HermesPasser/HermesPasser.github.io/p/mv-plugins/index.md

 ---
 ### Name Window 0.1
-When the player is talking a event show it namne in a window.
+Show a window with the name of the event that is talking with the player.
 Download [here](https://github.com/HermesPasser/RMMV-Plugins/blob/master/Condado%20Braveheart/Christmas%20Event/NameWindow.js)

 #### Usage